(The objectives for Spoken Language are common across Key Stages 1 and 2)

 develop their understanding of the concepts set out in Appendix 2 by:

-- learning the grammar for years 3 and 4 in Appendix 2.
+- learning the grammar for year 2 in English Appendix 2

-use and understand the grammatical terminology in Appendix 2 accurately and appropriately in discussing their writing and reading.
+use and understand the grammatical terminology in English Appendix 2 in discussing their writing and reading.